PythonOptimizers/opal/doc/reference/source/tutorial.rst

 Pratically, we need create an executable wrapper, and one or more Python files for declaring, defining parameter optimization problem and activating solving session.
-The contents of wrapper is easily seperated from the others, and can be written in any programming language and satisfies some simple restrictions relating input and output.
+The contents of wrapper is easily separated from the others, and can be written in any programming language and satisfies some simple restrictions relating input and output.
 The target algorithm declartion, parameter optimization problem definition, session provoking are written in Python and follow the OPAL